Zack-Hu-Nottingham/COMP-1035-Software-Engineering/src/CW3/TestReport.md

         * Write the unit tests that are complied and sufficiently good enough.
         * Write the production codes that pass the unit tests.

-    2. Work in paires to test functions and fix bugs.
+    2. Work in pairs to test functions and fix bugs.
-        * One person checkes / reviews while other person codes.
+        * One person checks / reviews while other person codes.
         * Take turns to write functions and check codes.
         * For both team members,after testing, filling the test report is expected.